-Weixian Pan is an Assistant Professor of Interactive Media Arts at NYU Shanghai and Global Network Assistant Professor, NYU.
+Weixian Pan is an Assistant Professor of Interactive Media Arts at NYU Shanghai and Global Network Assistant Professor at NYU.
+She is also an affiliated faculty in the Center for Global Asia.
 She received her PhD in Film and Moving Image Studies from Concordia University, Montreal.
-Prior to joining NYU Shanghai, she taught at the Mel Hoppenheim School of Cinema and worked as the lead coordinator and researcher in the Global Emergent Media Lab.
+Prior to joining NYU Shanghai, she taught at the Mel Hoppenheim School of Cinema and worked as the coordinator and researcher in the Global Emergent Media Lab.

 “Island Fever: Videated Populism and Disputed Geographies at Sea.”
-Culture Machine, Vol 19, 2020
+Culture Machine 19, 2020.
+(Special issue on “Media Populism”)

 “Becoming Environmental: Media, Logistics, and Ecological Change.”
-Synoptique: An Online Journal of Film and Moving Image Studies, Vol 8, Issue 1, 2019.
-[Co-edited with Patrick Brodie (McGill University) and Lisa Han (Arizona State University)]
+Synoptique: An Online Journal of Film and Moving Image Studies 8, no. 1, 2019.
+(Co-edited with Dr. Patrick Brodie (McGill University) and Dr. Lisa Han (Arizona State University).